6 Most Common TPD Claims with Examples

 A man with broken leg on his bed viewing a tpd insurance policy on an ipad

 Everyday Aussies typically have multiple super insurance policies that provide financial security, including TPD cover.
 You probably dislike giving your hard-earned money to insurance companies, but most people understand the necessity of having financial protection.
-Generally, we don’t want anything to go wrong in our lives, but not having insurance at a time like that could leave you financially destitute.

-Disability Insurance Through Superannuation Funds
+Permanent Disability TPD Insurance Through Superannuation Funds

 Almost all working Australians have contributed money to a superannuation account.
 If you are one of these, you most likely have several life insurance policies within your superannuation fund.
 You could have: